 “the times of ignorance therefore God overlooked; but now he commands men that they should all everywhere repent” (Acts 17:30).

-If it is the case that those who never hear the gospel will be saved in their sinful condition, simply because they do not know the truth, would it not be better to leave them in that state of ignorance?
+If it is the case that those who never hear the gospel will be saved in their sinful condition simply because they do not know the truth, would it not be better to leave them in that state of ignorance?

-“We deceive ourselves if we hold out false hope for the unevangelized based on their non-hearing of the gospel” Romans, Joplin, Mo: College Press, 1996, Vol. I, p.
-170).
+“We deceive ourselves if we hold out false hope for the unevangelized based on their non-hearing of the gospel” (1996, 170).

 There are difficult issues that we simply must leave in the hands of our all-wise and benevolent God.
-We are neither knowledgable enough to see through the fog of our limited information, nor are we righteous enough (we tend to err on the side of human weakness) to presume to say what “should be” the case.
+We are neither knowledgable enough to see through the fog of our limited information, nor are we righteous enough to presume to say what “should be” the case.
+So often we tend to err on the side of human weakness.

 The Christian’s task is to present the gospel — firmly and compassionately — with absolutely no compromise as to the conditions of salvation and the principles of godly living.
 But we must refrain from infringing upon divine territory.
 We must leave the final disposition of the matter to the omniscient God.

-If there is one lesson that the Bible student should learn from the Savior’s “parable of the tares,” it is this: fallible men are not qualified to do the final separation of the “wheat” from the “tares” (Mt.
+If there is one lesson that the Bible student should learn from the Savior’s “parable of the tares,” it is this.
+Fallible men are not qualified to do the final separation of the “wheat” from the “tares” (Mt.
 13:28-29).